8:40 AM - 3:00 PM

 - Employing a Literacy Facilitator in Primary/Junior

-- Using DRA twice yearly to measure student growth
+- Using Standardized Assessment Tools such as the DRA measure student growth

 - Utilizing manipulatives